Tim Anderson Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers' 4.48 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- Olson will start for the Tigers, his first of the season.
+- Lorenzen makes the start for the Tigers, his ninth of the season.
+He is 2-2 with a 3.50 ERA and 35 strikeouts in 46 1/3 innings pitched.

-- The righty will make his MLB debut.
-He's 23 years old.
+- In his most recent time out on Saturday, the righty went 6 2/3 innings against the Chicago White Sox, giving up no earned runs while surrendering two hits.

+- The 31-year-old has amassed a 3.50 ERA and 6.8 strikeouts per nine innings in eight games this season, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.